-UK, U.S. urge Tanzania to respect 'due process' after journalist arrested
+UK, U.S. urge Tanzania to respect "due process" after journalist arrested

-NAIROBI (Reuters) - Britain and the United States urged Tanzania on Friday to guarantee due process of law for a journalist arrested on charges that his lawyer and rights groups called politically motivated.
+NAIROBI/DAR ES SALAAM (Reuters) - Britain and the United States urged Tanzania on Friday to guarantee due process of law for a journalist arrested on charges that his lawyer and rights groups called politically motivated.

 Erick Kabendera was charged on Monday with money laundering, tax evasion and leading organized crime.
 He was arrested the previous week over what police said were issues concerning his citizenship.